In this post we see how to build an enhanced and efficient car headlight lamp using Pirhana LEDs.

 The following image shows how a 10 watt LED actually looks like:

 The two fins across the sides are the two terminals which will connect with the 12V supply from the car.

 Not to mention each of these LEDs on the headlights must incorporate a current control circuit in order to ensure a safe and an optimal illumination.

-I have already posted a couple of LED current limiter circuit which you can study through the following links, and implement these in between the LED lamp and the 2V supply from the battery:
+I have already posted a couple of LED current limiter circuits which you can study through the following links, and implement those in between the LED lamp and the 2V supply from the battery:

-Any of the above concepts can be applied for protecting the 10 watt car headight LED lamps from over current or a thermal runaway situation.
+Any of the above concepts can be applied for protecting the 10 watt car headlight LED lamps from over current or a thermal runaway situation.

 However make sure the LEDs are mounted over well calculated heatsink, which could be a round finned type as shown below, this may be mounted behind the headlight box:

 Using other Forms of LEDs

 If you wish to use any other form of LED having different specification than the above, you can definitely do that by calculating the resistor values appropriately by using the formula:

 Resistor = Supply voltage - Total Forward V spec of the LED series / LED current